seed-cat/seedcat/docs/design.md

 Yet no optimized recovery tool existed for recovering these wallets.

 `seedcat` was designed to be the fastest modern wallet recovery tool through two components:
-- A backend in C that leverages the GPU-optimized algorithms from being a [hashcat](https://hashcat.net/wiki/) module
+- A backend in C that leverages the GPU-optimized algorithms from being a [hashcat](https://hashcat.net/wiki/) plugin
 - A frontend CLI in Rust that simplifies the recovery for users and generates valid seeds in parallel

 # Hashcat backend